Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

             optimizer.step()
             optimizer.zero_grad()

-In the case of MNIST we do the following
+In the case of MNIST, we do the following

 .. code-block:: python